The-Marcy-Lab-School/problem-set-3_2/problem-set.md

-# Problem Set 3.2
+# Problem Set 3: PEDAC
-## Additional Practice with Higher-Order Array Methods and List Processing

 1. Write a Function named `processReleaseData` that processes the following movie release data: